Rohit8199/Mechanical-Viberation/README.md

 # Mechanical-Viberation
-Project Files and MATLAB code
+MATLAB code is in a Zip folder named MATLAB, where Project1.m is main code file